 Andrew joined Watsi on July 18th, 2014.
-Five years ago, Andrew became the 636th member to automatically support a new Watsi patient every month.
-Since then, 5,401 more people have become monthly donors!
-Andrew's most recent donation traveled 8,800 miles to support Sovann, 62-year-old rice farmer from Cambodia, to fund mobility restoring hip surgery.
+Six years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Andrew's most recent donation traveled 8,800 miles to support Vin, a young construction worker from Cambodia, to fund hip replacement surgery.

 Sovann is a 62-year-old rice farmer from Kampongcham province.
 His wife passed away many years ago, so he now lives with his oldest son and his family.
 He likes to take care of his grandchildren and help make improvements in their house.
 He also likes to make time for traveling to different pagodas.
 Four months ago, Sovann started to feel pain in his right hip.
 The pain grew until he could not walk without support or move his legs well.
 He traveled three hours to come to Children's Surgical Centre (CSC) for treatment, where doctors found that he had developed necrosis of the hip.
 Now, doctors will perform a total hip replacement.
 Once he has fully recovered, he will be able to walk easily again and will not feel any more pain.
 He will be able to return to work and caring for his family.
 The surgery will cost $539 and Sovann needs your support.